Skip to main content

 What is therapy putty?

 ‘Therapy putty’ commonly referred to as ‘theraputty’ is predominantly used by occupational therapists and physiotherapists, to assist with rehabilitation, or to increase overall hand function.
-It can be beneficial for those who have undergone hand surgery, experienced hand injuries, or have conditions such as arthritis or carpal tunnel syndrome.
+It can be beneficial for those who have undergone hand surgery, experienced hand injuries, or have conditions such as arthritis or carpal tunnel syndrome, if the therapy meets their assessed goals and needs.
 The putty can be squeezed, pinched, rolled, and stretched to target specific muscle groups in the hand.

 How does therapy putty work?

 Therapy putty works by providing resistance for the muscles in the hands and fingers.
 The exercises and movements involved can increase flexibility, range of motion and dexterity, and strengthen the surrounding muscles.
 The putty also comes in varying strengths, from extra soft to extra firm, so you are able to tailor your regime to suit your needs.
-You can progressively work up to a firmer putty over time to add further resistance and build more strength.
+You may be able to progressively work up to a firmer putty over time to add further resistance and build more strength.

 • Increased grip strength

 Grip strength is necessary for accomplishing many everyday tasks independently.
 This includes turning door knobs, opening jars, lifting pans off the stove, holding a full mug of morning coffee, carrying a laundry basket full of clothes, getting dressed - all tasks that require grip strength to perform.
 Having a condition or disability that reduces your hand strength can make these daily activities a struggle.
-Using putty therapeutically can help you strengthen your hands to remain independent!
+Using putty therapeutically may help you strengthen your hands to continue doing everyday tasks.

 • Increased joint mobility and decreased pain

 Synovial fluid, or joint fluid, plays a vital role in facilitating smooth joint movement.
 The space between joints, known as the synovial cavity, is filled with synovial fluid.
 Healthy joints contain synovial fluid with high molecular weight hyaluronic acid that helps provide a lubricating effect to the joints; allowing bones to move without friction.
 With age, the size of the hyaluronic acid molecules in our joints decreases, inhibiting its ability to work as effectively to prevent cartilage damage from friction.
 This leads to joint pain, inflammation, and stiffness.
-Exercising your hands with therapy putty can increase the molecular weight of hyaluronic acid and the viscosity of the synovial fluid within joints, which can protect your joints and relieve pain.
+An Occupational Therapist or Physiotherapist may recommend exercising your hands with therapy putty to help maintain joint lubrication and support general hand mobility.

 How can we help?

-Our Health & Wellness centres offer Hand Therapy classes which incorporate therapy putty exercises and other hand-strengthening and pain relief strategies to help you to be Better for life.
+Our Health & Fitness centres offer Hand Therapy classes, which incorporate therapy putty exercises and other hand-strengthening and pain relief strategies for people who are assessed as being able to benefit from Hand Therapy.

 Eight exercises you can try at home